Skip to main content

 Student Data

-In the 2022-2023 school year we had 37 students graduate, 35 graduating with a concentration in Mental Health Counseling and 2 graduating with a concentration in School Counseling.
-We had a 50% pass rate on the School Counselor certification exam and a 100% pass rate on the National Counselor Examination.
-Additionally, we are proud to say that of those 37 graduates seeking employment, based on self-report, all were successful in obtaining employment.
-An annual report of our assessment outcomes can be found here
+In the 2023-2024 school year we had 41 students graduate across two campuses, 40 graduating with a concentration in Mental Health Counseling and one (1) graduating with a concentration in School Counseling.
+We had 67.6% of graduates complete the program in two years, which is a typical timeline for our students.
+However, we have several part-time students who work full-time and complete our program in three years or more.
+We had 100% pass rate for the NCE for Mental Health Counseling and a 100% pass rate for the NCE for School Counseling specializations.
+Additionally, we are proud to say that of those 41 graduates seeking employment, based on self-report, 80.95% were successful in obtaining employment and 4.76% were continuing education.
+Data for 2024-2025 will be available in April 2026.

 MENUCLOSE